tyzippy/get_started_html/README.md

-# Hello World
+# Get Started with HTML

-Use this repository as a template for your own Hello World repository.
+You will use this repository in the 2nd class.
+For this repository and edit your new repository as described in the syllabus.